RosterElf Logo

 HOW-TO GUIDE

-A complete guide to calculating final pay when employment ends.
-Includes outstanding wages, leave entitlements, notice periods, and redundancy pay under Australian law.
+A complete guide to calculating final pay (also called termination pay) when employment ends.
+Includes outstanding wages, leave entitlements, notice periods, redundancy and tax under Australian law.
+When terminating an employee, accurate final pay calculation is critical for Fair Work compliance.

 Georgia Morgan